Home » Towns » South Australia » Eyre Peninsula » Streaky Bay, SA

 History

-* Prior to the arrival of Europeans the area around Streaky Bay was home to the Wirangu Aboriginal people.
+* Prior to the arrival of Europeans the area around Streaky Bay was home to the Wirangu First Nations people.

 * The first Europeans to observe the coastline were the Dutch sailors who accompanied Pieter Nuyts in his 1627 voyage across the Great Australian Bight.
 Nuyts reached the islands off the coast which are now known as Nuyts Archipelago before turning west to head for Batavia.